DACA Flip Flop Yet Again! Young immigrants in limbo. . .

-If you aren’t currently enrolled in DACA please review the section below for alternatives.
+If you are not currently enrolled in DACA, please review the section below for alternatives.

 Can you currently renew your previous status?

 Yes!
 And you should.
 Until further notice, renewal applications are being processed.

 If there is anything we can depend on with any administration, it’s that we can’t depend on anything.

 If you are within six months of your renewal date, renew now.
 Don’t wait.
 It is impossible to say how long this reprieve will last.
 AND TALK TO THE BEST IMMIGRATION LAWYER YOU CAN FIND BEFORE FILING!

 DACA protects people who entered with family members or by themselves under the age of 16.
 It stops them from being deported and allows them to work.
 The requirements are:

 - Under the age of 31 as of June 15 2012